MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 -   Quotes that have been submitted to sales quote workflow

 -   Orders, fulfillment orders, and invoices that haven’t been submitted to customer credit limit override workflow

 -   Orders, fulfillment orders, and invoices that have been submitted to customer credit limit override workflow

->   **C H A P T E R 9** B A T C H E S

 >   **To delete a batch:**